rakhi-pal/itune-search/README.md

 ## Design Decisions

-1. Function component based development methodology is used.
+1. Functional component based development methodology is used.
 2. I have though of having seperation of concerns while designing this simple application.
 3. You can find the sepeartion of the concerns in the src/components directory.
 4. Multiple components are created to handle different functionalities.